Children’s Feet & Growing Pains

 Signs Your Child Is Experiencing Growing Pains

-Episodes of growing pains are generally frequent, with 43% of children with growing pains being shown to have an attack at least once per week, and some experiencing daily pain for over six months.
+Episodes of growing pains are generally frequent.
+43% of children with growing pains are shown to have a painful episode at least once per week, and some kids experience daily pain for over six months.
 If your child is experiencing growing pains, they may:

 • Report pain during or after sports that settles with rest